seqan/seqan/manual/source/Tutorial/SamBamIO.rst

 .. important::
    The header is not mandatory in SAM files and might be missing.

-The following program accesses the :dox:`BamFileIn` :dox:`SmartFileContext Context` and prints the sequences and lengths present in the BAM header.
+The following program accesses the :dox:`BamFileIn` :dox:`SmartFileContext Context` and prints the reference sequence names and lengths present in the BAM header.

 .. includefrags:: demos/tutorial/bam_io/example2.cpp